Cyriaque Lamar

 “I’m all physics!”

-“I know, but some physics are more stubborn than others, namely the drop.”
+“I know, but some physics are more stubborn than others, namely that drop.”

 The lower spruce was bare, and the dirt laid a death-dealing distance below it.